devbret/online-opsec/README.md

 #### Specific Threats

-What follows are the six different threats (as outline above) that the STRIDE model examines in detail.
+What follows are the six different threats (as outlined above) that the STRIDE model examines in detail.

 ##### Spoofing
 Spoofing (as explained by [Forcepoint](https://www.forcepoint.com/cyber-edu/spoofing)) is the misrepresentation of one's identity when communicating, whether that be of a person or computer.